-R. Shem Tov suggests a different reason for Maimonides' diffidence: he wanted to avoid the question of the existence of individual minds, that is, whether there is really only one mind.
-This is the controversial doctrine of the unity of intellect associated with Ibn Bajja.
-Thus, he avoids, according to R. Shem Tov, the question of whether individual souls survived the destruction of the body (115b).
+Shem Tov suggests a different reason for Maimonides' diffidence: he wanted to avoid the question of the existence of individual minds, that is, whether there is really only one mind, the unity of intellect.
+Thus he avoids, according to Shem Tov, the question of whether individual souls survived the destruction of the body (115b).
 In my view, however, the real reason he begins with the basics of physical science is that he wants this to be a real step by step meditation, in which the student develops himself to the point of experiencing the wholly intellectualized cosmic consciousness, the goal of Maimonides' version of shiur koma.
-Ultimately His Goal in the Guide was not the development of scientific paradigms or even the determination of what human psychology is, but, rather, the training of prophets who can connect with divine transcendence.